Campaign for Real Ale

 • Royal Victoria Pavilion Telephone(01843) 854420 Harbour Parade Ramsgate CT11 8LS

-This splendid pub opened as a Wetherspoon's in August 2017 in former dilapidated grade II pavilion that had been designed by architect Stanley Davenport Adshead in the early 1900s, as a concert hall/assembly rooms based on the style of a Robert Adam orangery.
+This splendid pub opened as a Wetherspoon's in August 2017 in former dilapidated Grade II pavilion that had been designed by architect Stanley Davenport Adshead in the early 1900s, as a concert hall/assembly rooms based on the style of a Robert Adam orangery.
 It features two floors and two bars is said to be the largest Wetherspoon's in the country.
 The pub has a ground floor beach front beer garden, along with first-floor roof terrace.

 Although the pub opens at 8am alcohol is not served until 9am onwards.
 Children permitted until 9pm.